 How To Cook Chicken Breasts in an Instant Pot

 Cooking chicken in your pressure cooker is insanely easy.
 Ready?
 Plug in your Instant Pot and grab a few chicken breasts, then follow these easy instructions:

 In a small bowl, combine salt, pepper, garlic powder, onion powder and olive oil; mix well.
 Rub the mixture all over the surface of the chicken breasts.
 (Skip this step for an even simpler recipe.)

-Place trivet in your Instant Pot and add chicken broth or water.
-Place the chicken in a single layer onto the trivet.
+Place trivet into your Instant Pot and add chicken broth or water.
+Carefully add the chicken in a single layer onto the trivet.

 When cooking time is done, let the pressure release naturally for 5 minutes then set to Quick Release.
 Let the float valve drop and remove the lid.

-What else can you do with an Instant Pot?
+What else can you make in an Instant Pot?